dendory/NodePoint/src/nodepoint_linux.md

 2 | Restricted view | Can view restricted tickets and products 1 | Authorized users | Can create tickets and comments 0 | Unauthorized users | Can view private tickets

+NodePoint has a few special user accounts.
+The *admin* account is used as product administrator and acts differently than normal user accounts.
+It should only be used for administrative functions. *Guest* is used to specify people who are not logged in, and cannot be registered as a user account.
+The name *api* refers to any change made using the JSON API.
+The *demo* account can be registered normally but cannot change its own password, and is meant for product demos.

 API
 ---